DoctorWayWay/doctorwayway/README.md

 - Lately I have been working on a to-do web app called [_"What To Do: Planner"_](https://github.com/DoctorWayWay/what-to-do-planner)

 ## :seedling: About Me
-I had absolutly no knowledge on computer programming coming into this year.
-I graduated high school as the class of 2020 and was pretty confused on what I was going to do afterwards.
-I did not want to take a loan to go college, and I also did not want to work at a deadend job either.

-Fast fowarding to the middle of 2021, I was very lucky to have found out about the Bloom Institute of Technology (formerly known as Lambda School) from my brother.
-It has literally opened an entirely new world to me, and I am enjoying every bit of it.
-Now I just want to keep refining my skills, and to become the best web developer I can be.
+Graduated high school as the class of 2020.
+I am open minded, fairly competitive, and I enjoy grinding out my weaknesses.
+Coming into 2021, I had absolutly no exprience with programming.
+I wanted to enter the tech industry, so I signed up for one of Bloom Institue of Technology's (formerly named Lambda School) courses to become a certified Full Stack Web Developer.

-## :electric_plug: Technologies I Use:
+## :electric_plug: Technologies I Use
 **:writing_hand: Languages:** _JavaScript_, _SQL_, _CSS_, and _HTML_

 **:gear: Framworks:** [React.js](https://reactjs.org/), [Express.js](https://expressjs.com/), [Jest](https://jestjs.io/)